History of Jason Heyward in Timeline

 In 2016, Jason Heyward was a member of the Chicago Cubs' World Series-winning team.

-2016: Brother Jacob Drafted by Giants
+2016: Brother Drafted by Giants

 2016: NLDS Game Four

-May 8, 2017: Heyward goes on disabled list
+May 8, 2017: Heyward Placed on 10-Day Disabled List

-On May 8, 2017, Jason Heyward was placed on the 10-day disabled list due to a sprained finger he suffered in a game against the Yankees three days prior.
+On May 8, 2017, Heyward was placed on the 10-day disabled list due to a sprained finger he suffered in a game against the Yankees three days prior.

-2017: Gold Glove Award
+2017: Fielding Bible and Gold Glove Award

-May 8, 2022: Heyward placed on injured list with quadriceps strain
+May 8, 2022: Heyward Placed on Injured List with Quadriceps Strain

-November 14, 2022: Heyward released by Chicago Cubs
+November 14, 2022: Heyward Officially Released by Chicago Cubs

-November 2022: Release by the Cubs
+November 2022: Released by the Cubs

 In November 2022, Jason Heyward was released by the Chicago Cubs.